ramirovargas/microservice-docker/README.md

 * run containerized-discovery
 * change in the desired service in the application.yaml file defaultZone: http://discovery:8761/eureka/ by defaultZone:http://localhost:8761/eureka/

-If yo run locally change the port to 2222
+If you run locally change the port to 2222

 Running by **Build & Run** to se this swagger urls